ctlab/shinygam/help.markdown

 To construct a network select an organism from the *Select an organism* dropdown menu.
 Only reactions possible in the selected organism are used.
 Currently supported organisms are Homo sapiens and Mus musculus.
-If your organism is not supported, please contact <a href="mailto:asergushichev@path.wustl.edu">asergushichev@path.wustl.edu</a>.
+If your organism is not supported, please contact Alexey Sergushichev at asergushichev@path.wustl.edu.

 <!-- :ToDo: add a screenshot? -->